Rounderr21/FureverFriends/README.md

 - We hope to create a more engaging network, giving you ways to communicate with other pet lovers.
 - We are looking for a way to integrate with shelters local to your area so they are able to return lost pets and re-home animals to loving families.

+## Technologies

+We used the following technologies and frameworks on this project:
+- Handlebars
+- Javascript
+- Express
+- Express Sessions
+- Mysql
+- Sequelize
+- Tailwind Framework
+- MVC File Structure

 ## What we learned

 In development, our group learned alot about routing and backend code.
 We can see the benefits to having a MVC style structure to the code.
 Roles could more clearly be set when you have such a big project to work on.